Social Media

 Facebook has been working on cryptocurrency and blockchain related projects for some time.
 However, this is being accomplished stealthily – with the social media company making little in the way of official announcement or acknowledgement.

-In May of last year, Facebook established an internal team with view towards exploring blockchain technology and how it could be best employed by the company.
+In May of last year, Facebook established an internal team with a view towards exploring blockchain technology and how it could be best employed by the company.
 Facebook hired former head of Paypal, David Marcus to head up that team.
 At the time, Marcus stated:

 “I’m setting up a small group to explore how to best leverage Blockchain across Facebook, starting from scratch.”